Karthik2370/Thread-clothing-brand/README.md

 - **Responsive Design:** Looks great on all devices, from mobile to desktop.
 - **Animated Hero & About Sections:** Smooth entrance and scroll-triggered animations using GSAP.
 - **Lazy Loading Images:** Fast initial load and smooth image transitions.
-- **Stripe Payment Integration:** Secure payment processing with Stripe Payment Links.
+- **Razorpay Payment Integration:** Secure payment processing with support for UPI, Cards, Wallets & more.
 - **Multi-step Checkout:** Streamlined checkout process with address, delivery, and payment steps.
 - **Shopping Cart:** Full-featured cart with quantity management and real-time totals.
 - **Product Details:** Detailed product pages with color and size selection.